larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 I say it's behind them.
-Yeah, this this looks does not show any vision, so I don't believe that this is gospel program.
+Yeah, this this looks does not show any vision, so I don't believe that this is Gosper program.
 This is probably this tower of annoy program or something.
 It's it's just kind of open loop